 This Chua Ba Thien Hau is one of the oldest Taoist Temple in town which was built in 1760 and is dedicated to the Godness of Seafarers (believed to be very sacred towards boats in danger).

 There are also amazing sculptures of traditional Chinese folks on the roof, paintings or figures, making it also a place for traditional Chinese arts display.However, the time when I visited was in Lunar New Year, massive tourists and models for photograph have disrupted the peaceful image of the temple, with a lot of incense smoke as a consequence should require stronger act.

-As soon as you enter the Tianhou Palace, you can see that the patio beside the hall is covered with a string of incense dishes.
-The breeze is gentle, the string of incense dishes sways with the wind, and the cigarettes are fluttering gently.
-At this moment, time drives people's thoughts into trance.
-Walking into the main hall, there are many dishes hanging high under the ceiling, and the circle-by-circle enlargement from top to bottom.
-On the side of the main hall, dish incense is being sold in hot weather.
-Visitors can write down their names on red paper, then paste them on the bottom of the incense, and then have someone hang the dish incense for you.
-High-hanging incense, light smoke curling carrying people's prayers and prayers all the way to the sky.
+As soon as you walked into the Tianhou Temple, you can see that there are bunches of incense hanging in the patio beside the hall.
+The breeze is blowing, the bunches of incense are swaying with the wind, and the cigarettes are curled up and drifting slowly.
+Time is at this moment.
+The thoughts that were pulling people became trance.
+Walking into the main hall, there are many incense sticks hanging high under the ceiling, growing in circles from top to bottom.
+On the side of the main hall, the incense is being sold hot.
+Visitors can write their names on the red paper and paste them on the bottom of the incense.
+Then someone will hang the incense for you.
+The high-hanging incense and the light smoke carrying people's blessings and prayers float all the way to the sky...